 Have you ever taken on a room makeover that felt like it was never going to end?
 I've definitely been feeling that way about our daughter's bedroom, it feels like about a year ago that we first started renovating in here.
-We completed our last project in here over the weekend, so I think we can finally call the room done - yahoo!
-Today I wanted to share with you the cute little artwork display that we created, as a way to spruce up a bare wall and the perfect spot to hang our baby girl's latest masterpieces!
+But we completed our final project over the weekend, so I think we can finally call the room done - yahoo!
+Today I wanted to share the cute little artwork display that we created, as a way to spruce up a bare wall and create the perfect spot to hang baby girl's latest masterpieces!

 I'll be doing a full reveal of our daughter's bedroom makeover on next week's episode of The Organised You TV, so today is just a little glimpse at what we've been doing on the walls these past few weeks.
-I shared on Instagram last week that we had created a gallery wall for one side of the room.
+First up, we created a gallery wall for one side of the room.
 We had a selection of frames from our daughter's nursery that we wanted to re-hang, and these 3D butterflies woven in with the existing butterfly picture worked perfectly.

-The other side of the room was a completely blank slate, which I was keen to use as an artwork display, seeing as we didn't have anything set up to display her paintings and drawings.
-My son has this cork-board artwork display in his room that is still working well.
+The other side of the room was a completely blank slate, which I was keen to use as an artwork display, seeing as we didn't have anything in place to show off her paintings and drawings.
+My son has a cork-board artwork display in his room that is still working well.

 This picture from A Girl and A Glue Gun was my inspiration for the whole project.
-I got my husband onto the job, and he selected a length of Tasmanian oak architrave, which he cut down to size and applied 2 clear oil-based gloss coats to.
+Handyman hubby purchased some Tasmanian oak architrave, which he cut down to size and applied 2 clear, oil-based gloss coats to.
 The oak is the same as what we used on our son's new bed (full makeover of that room coming soon too!), and we just love the beautiful colour.
-So much so that we're thinking of using it on the island bench in our new kitchen.
-Here she is in all her glory, awaiting some creative love...

 Here's a quick visual of the process of attaching the wood to the wall:

-And voila!
 I wish I could take even partial credit for this process, but I'm really just standing behind taking the photos, haha.
 The next creative part was all me though!
-To hold the artwork, I wanted to use mini-pegs rather than ordinary-sized pegs, really just because I love how cute they are.
-I stole some from my laundry-room tray that I had already covered in decorative paper, so I was already one step ahead. #winning
+To hold the artwork, I wanted to use mini-pegs rather than ordinary pegs, really just because I love how cute they are.
+I stole some from my laundry-room tray that I had already covered in decorative paper.

 I attached some blu-tack to the back of the pegs....

-And then tested out the spacing of the pegs on the board, using a piece of my daughter's artwork and the measuring tape, settling on 6 inches/15cm apart, which fit 9 pegs across.
+And then tested out the spacing of the pegs on the board, using a piece of my daughter's artwork and measuring tape.
+I settled on 6 inches/15cm apart, which fit 9 pegs across.

 I haven't used my hot glue-fun in forever, so it was nice to get it out again, and the kids were fascinated with watching it work.
 I aimed for an even coverage on each peg...